ndegwa007/Booknest/README.md

 This project is open-source and available under the [MIT License](LICENSE).

 ## Contact
-For any issues or suggestions, feel free to open an issue or reach out to [Your Name](mailto:ndegwa8781@gmail.com).
+For any issues or suggestions, feel free to open an issue or reach out to [Martin Ndegwa](mailto:ndegwa8781@gmail.com).